nightmode/feri/docs/advanced/api/shared.md

 Type: `boolean`

-Displaying help text on the command line if `true`.
+Displaying help text on the command line if true.

 ## shared.language